 You can walk to them from Banff Ave in under 20 minutes, or there is a small parking area nearby (but I recommend the walk!).
 It’s also possible to book a whitewater rafting tour that goes by the falls up close (you won’t be going over them).

 They are a magnificent thing to do in Banff in the winter when the whole scene turns into a winter wonderland.

 Johnston Canyon Lower Falls and Upper Falls

-They are a sight to see in the summer with the roaring water, as well as in the winter when the falls are frozen solid.
-In the winter you can book an ice climbing tour back here!
+They are a sight to see in the summer with the roaring water and in the winter when the falls are frozen solid.
+In the winter, you can book an ice-climbing tour back here!

 Lake Agnes Waterfall

 If you’re hiking to the Lake Agnes Tea House, you’ll come across these falls right before you get to the tea house.
 These are fairly small falls that I wouldn’t make the trip out for.
 However, they are a nice treat at the end of a long hike up to Lake Agnes.

 If you’ve come across Bow Lake in Banff and wondered where all the water flows from, it’s a short hike away.
 The meltwater from the Bow Glacier and Wapta Icefield cascades over Bow Glacier Falls and into Bow Lake.